 The only downside to this method is that this device costs $300.
 There are similar monitors that are less expensive, but according to the reviews, these sensors are not as accurate and have a whole host of other issues.

-You could also get an inexpensive $20 monitor to measure how much electricity a specific device or appliance uses.
+A more affordable alternative is to get an inexpensive $20 monitor to measure how much electricity a specific device or appliance uses.
+Then, add up the total usage and multiply it by your electricity rate as we walked through above.
 We recommend this method to make it easier for you to manually calculate your monthly electricity bill as well.
+Also, you can simply enter your measured power usage in an electricity bill calculator in kwh to find your estimated electricity cost.

 You Now Have Everything You Need To Calculate Your Electricity Bill